Imagine asking a busy teammate whether they would prefer to see something or read something.

 These elements present several challenges to the busy professional who might receive 100+ emails per work day.

 The list format feed is problematic because it does not visually separate read from unread or actionable from not actionable messages.
-Everything is in the same list.
+Everything is on the same list.

 Your Gmail or Office 365 inbox needs a visual email workflow

 Dividing the inbox interface between a list feed of incoming mail and a visual email workflow can provide a better way to differentiate between the stages of your communication.

 The goal is to seed out non-actionable communication in the list view.
 What makes it into the workflow will be the actionable communication.
 Within the visual email workflow, actionable emails move through predefined stages but remain visible at all times.

 The columns that represent these stages in the workflow are customizable to suit any process.

 A visual email workflow supports the presence of sections for the various types of work in progress and their stages.
 This approach makes sure that ongoing communication is visible and not neglected in other parts of the inbox.